Mediterranean Zucchini Noodles

 Just use regular black olives if you’re not a fan of Greek olives.

-Leftovers can be kept in the fridge and gently reheated in a hot pan, although this is definitely best when it’s freshly made.
+Leftovers can be kept in the fridge and gently reheated in a hot pan, although this is best when it’s freshly made.

 Recipe created by Kalyn and Kara.